MicrosoftDocs/well-architected/well-architected/cross-cutting-guides/health-modeling.md

 Health modeling is an **observability exercise that combines business context with raw monitoring data to quantify the overall health of a workload**.
 It helps set a baseline that you can monitor the workload against.
 You should consider data like telemetry from infrastructure and application components.
 Health modeling might also incorporate other information that's necessary to achieve the workload's quality targets.

-By modeling the health of a workload, you can **identify drift from an expected operational state** and **make informed operational decisions** that consider business impact.
-Performance problems or operational degradation can cause these degradations.
-Health modeling bridges the gap between legacy operational knowledge and actionable insights and helps you manage critical issues effectively.
+Performance problems or operational degradation can cause drift from the expected operational state.
+By modeling the health of a workload, you can **identify drift** and **make informed operational decisions** that consider business impact.

+Health modeling also bridges the gap between legacy operational knowledge and actionable insights.
+It helps you manage critical issues effectively.
 The concept is essential to maximize reliability and operational effectiveness.

 This guide offers practical guidance about health modeling, including how to build a model that assesses the runtime health of a workload and all of its subsystems.